jbinto/ansible-ubuntu-rails-server/README.md

 * Deploy user still might still be hardcoded some places - try renaming it
 * Provision to DigitalOcean!
 * `ag BUG; ag NOTE`
+* Shouldn't have to SSH in to set postgres password in database.yml.

 ## Sources / references